buildinamsterdam/lint/README.md

 ## Requirements

-This library requires a minimum versions for the following:
+This library requires a minimum React version of `17.0.0`.

-- ESLint: `8.0.0`
-- Prettier: `2.0.0`
-- React: `17.0.0`

 ## Requests and Contributing